The Intellectual Property and Antitrust Review: Australia

 In terms of cases concerning the interplay between IP and competition laws, the court proceeding between Motorola Solutions Inc and Hytera Communications Corporation Ltd2 concerning allegations of infringement of three standard-essential patents (SEPs) that was issued in the Federal Court in mid-2017 is still pending.
 The case was widened to include copyright infringement claims and was set to be heard in mid-2020 but has now been adjourned to a later date in light of the covid-19 crisis.
 At the time of writing, it is unclear when the rescheduled hearing will occur.

-Another significant event of the past year is the release of the ACCC's final report on its Digital Platforms Inquiry.
-One of the key reforms included in the final report was a recommendation that a mandatory take-down code be introduced to assist copyright enforcement on digital platforms, including, in particular, content belonging to Australian news media businesses and smaller rights-holders.
-In its response to the ACCC's final report, the Australian Government stated that it would not be supporting this recommendation, instead indicating that it would review options for preventing online copyright infringement at the end of 2020.
-The ACCC also recommended that Australia's merger laws in Section 50 of the CCA, which form part of Australia's merger control regime, be amended to include two additional merger factors, one of which included the 'nature and significance of assets, including data and technology being acquired' [in the transaction].
+Another significant development is the ACCC's continuing focus on amending Australia's merger framework in order to better deal with the emergence of the larger digital platforms, including Google and Facebook, in the context of their strategic acquisitions.
+This follows the ACCC's recommendation in its Digital Platforms Inquiry that Section 50 of the CCA, which forms part of Australia's merger control regime, be amended to include two additional merger factors, one of which included the 'nature and significance of assets, including data and technology being acquired' [in the transaction].
 These 'assets' may include intellectual property rights.
 The significance of this proposed amendment to Section 50 of the CCA is that assets being acquired as part of a merger or transaction in which such assets are an important factor, including intellectual property rights, would need to be considered by the merger parties and the courts in assessing whether the relevant merger or acquisition is likely to substantially lessen competition.
-The Australian government has expressed preliminary support for this proposal, indicating that it would commence a public consultation on the ACCC's proposed amendments in 2020.
+The ACCC is also currently in negotiations with the large digital platforms regarding the introduction of a voluntary merger notification regime which would require nominated digital platforms to provide the ACCC with certain information in advance of proposed acquisitions which might include, for example, the data and technology being acquired as part of the transaction.

 Licensing and antitrust